AfzanFarsi/RiskGuard-AI/README.md

 **not** an official Razorpay product, is not affiliated with or endorsed by Razorpay, and must not be used to make real financial, banking, or regulatory decisions.

+Dataset

+The project was developed using the Kaggle Online Payment Fraud Detection dataset containing approximately 6.36 million transactions.

+The original dataset is not included in this repository because of its large file size.
+The "data/" directory contains a ".gitkeep" file to preserve the folder structure.

+The trained model and application code are included in the repository for demonstration and evaluation.